dhirentulsiani/Students-Happiness-and-How-They-Spend-Their-Time/README.md

 We were interested in how a students happiness relates to the time they spend on hobbies and studies.

-Though there is no way to objectively measure how happy someone is, we decided to just ask students to rate their happiness from 1 to 10.
+Though there is no way to objectively measure how happy someone is, we decided to ask students to rate their happiness from 1 to 10.

 You can view our full questionnaire in this repository.
 Among other things, we asked the students how much time they spend per week on their hobbies and studies.